fxm90/dev-notes/README.md

 ## #26 – Structure classes using `// MARK: -`
 🔖 Using `// MARK:` we can add some additional information that is shown in the quick jump bar.
-Adding a dash the end (`// MARK: -`) causes a separation line to show up.
+Adding a dash at the end (`// MARK: -`) causes a separation line to show up.
 Using this technique we can structure classes and make them easier to read.

 ```swift
 class StructuredViewController: UIViewController {